HashPals/Search-That-Hash/README.md

 # HashSearch
 🔎Searches Hash APIs and Google to crack your hash quickly🔎

+Don't spend time cracking simple hashes which are found via APIs.
+Only crack the ones that aren't found!

+If your hash is not found via Google or APIs, it will automatically detect the type and crack it.

+# Features
+* API first.
+Built for Ciphey, easy to use API.
+* Use your own API keys or use free API services.
+* Don't spend time

 More of a project to aid Ciphey than a project in of itself.

 Work in progress.
 Not released yet!